mlrun/mlrun/docs/secrets.md

 runtime.

 To pass secret parameters, use the Task's {py:func}`~mlrun.model.RunTemplate.with_secrets()` function.
-For example, the following command passes secrets provided by a kubernetes secret to the execution context (see next sections for a discussion of secret providers):
+For example, the following command passes secrets provided by a kubernetes secret to the execution context:

 ```{code-block} python
 :emphasize-lines: 8-8